 The first line of defense is making your place unattractive to them.
 Make sure to wipe up spills immediately and wipe off counters, tables and stovetops regularly leaving no crumbs behind.
 Sweep and wash floors regularly.
-Don’t leave dirty dishes around the house or in the sink.
+Don’t leave dirty dishes around or in the sink.
 Keep dry foods (like flour, cereal, sugar, oats, etc.) in air tight containers.
-Take out garbage regularly and wash out all food packaging and pop bottles before putting in the recycle bin.
+Take out garbage regularly and wash out all packaging and pop bottles before putting in the recycle bin.

 List Of Natural Repellents

-Look for cracks or holes in the house where they are coming from, spread any of these repellents around the holes (or combination of items on the list).
+Look for cracks or holes in the structure where they are coming from, spread any of these repellents around the holes (or combination of items on the list).
 Also spread around window sills, along baseboards, in corners and outside doors.
 The theory is that since they are repelled by these items, they’ll turn back.
 Success of the repellents can depend on the species of ants in your home.